Silver25/Movie-Catalogue/README.md

 ## Credits [Acknowledgments]

 I want to thank Rory for the invaluable guidance and support throughout the mentorship on this project.
-The Love Sandwiches walkthrough was incredibly helpful.
+The "Love Sandwiches" walkthrough was incredibly helpful.
 The step-by-step guidance made the learning process much easier to follow.
+Portable Windows software [IrfanView](https://www.irfanview.com/) for fast transformation
 Flowchart made by Draw.io portable desktop app
+Use of the [Grammarly](https://app.grammarly.com/) tool for guidance around the content
+Locations with informations and examples:
 https://www.python-engineer.com/posts/google-sheets-api/
 https://understandingdata.com/posts/the-comprehensive-guide-to-google-sheets-with-python/